madsen-lab/valiDrops/README.md

 # valid <- valiDrops(data, label_dead = TRUE)

 # Comment the line below to stop running with parallel processing in the dead cell prediction
 # Depending on your system, you may use SnowParam() instead of MulticoreParam().
-Get more information [here](https://bioconductor.org/packages/release/bioc/vignettes/BiocParallel/inst/doc/Introduction_To_BiocParallel.html).
+Get more information in the BiocParallel vignette.
 valid <- valiDrops(data, label_dead = TRUE, bpparam = BiocParallel::MulticoreParam())

 ## SIMPLE: Create a Seurat object with the barcodes that pass quality control and are predicted to be live